XyaelD/mahjong-wait-trainer/README.md

-# Richii Mahjong Wait Trainer
+# Riichi Mahjong Wait Trainer
 ## Description:

 ### What the program does:

-This is a CLI program coded in Go to practice which tiles will make a winning hand in richii mahjong when one away from a valid hand.
+This is a CLI program coded in Go to practice which tiles will make a winning hand in riichi mahjong when one away from a valid hand.
 This program does not handle honor tiles nor Yakuman; it is meant to practice more usual sequences.

 ### How to use: